sreejavanaparthy106/third-eye-for-blind-people/README.md

 This project helps visually impaired people detect obstacles using an ultrasonic sensor.
 When an object comes within a certain distance, a buzzer alerts the user.
 The system is simple, low-cost, and portable.

 🧰 Components Required
-Arduino Uno/n
+Arduino Uno
-Ultrasonic Sensor (HC-SR04)/n
+Ultrasonic Sensor (HC-SR04)
-Buzzer/n
+Buzzer
-9V Battery + Battery Clip/n
+9V Battery + Battery Clip
 Breadboard
 Jumper Wires